microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

+## Important Note:

+The following is the sequence for script deployment.
+If any step fails, the subsequent steps will also fail.

+1. Microsoft Fabric resources creation
+2. ARM template deployment
+3. Azure SQL DB data push
+4. Simulator webapp trigger
+5. Metastore creation
+6. Clusters creation
+7. Assign metastore to Azure Databricks workspace
+8. Storage credentials
+9. External location creation
+10. Unity catalog creation
+11. Schema
+12. Volume
+13. Upload notebooks
+14. Upload data to volume
+15. Create job runs for all the notebooks
+16. First notebook run
+17. Second notebook run(if Azure OpenAI embedding model is selected, Azure OpenAI template and model will be created and the third notebook will run)
+18. Create endpoint
+19. Create secret scope
+20. Create vector index
+21. Fourth notebook run

 ### Task 1: Power BI Workspace creation